xlink-network/xlink-docs/developers/contracts/BridgeEndpoint.md

 ```

 #### `finalizeUnwrap`

 This function completes a pending unwrap order for non-burnable tokens.
-It is called by a relayer once the timeLock period expires and the recipient can receive their locked tokens.
+It is called by a hot wallet address once the timeLock period expires, which transfers the tokens to the recipients and finalizes peg-in orders.
 It loops through each `orderHash` and calls [`_finalizeUnwrap()`](#_finalizeunwrap), which verifies that the order has not already been completed and transfers the token and amount stored in [`unwrapSent`](#unwrapsent) to the recipient.
 The order is then marked as completed, and the [`FinalizeUnwrapEvent`](#finalizeunwrapevent) is emitted.

 ##### Parameters
 ```solidity